EdemEdem/DatasetOfSyntheticPythonVulnerabilities/README.md

         - In config.py: set CODEQL_LOCAL_CUSTOM_DIR to the absolute path to the directory you created
         - Make CodeQL available on path

-- STEP 1.2: Create codecql databases of
+- STEP 1.2: Create codecql databases of the projects
     - You should have CodeQL available on path for this
     - If running on the synthetic dataset you can run the run_all module with the flags --simulate_runs --create_missing_dbs
         - Run from the projects root dir with python -m src.run_all --simulate_runs --create_missing_dbs